Killing of Ahmed Yassin

-On 22 March 2004, the Palestinian leader and one of the founders of Hamas, Ahmed Yassin, 67, (Note: His date of birth is disputed, see: Ahmed Yassin § Early life and education.) was assassinated in Gaza City.
-Sheikh Ahmed Yassin - who used a wheelchair due to being quadriplegic since his adolescence - was returning from performing the Fajr prayer, and his companions were also killed immediately.
+On 22 March 2004, the Palestinian leader and one of the founders of Hamas, Ahmed Yassin, aged 67, (Note: His date of birth is disputed, see: Ahmed Yassin § Early life and education.) was assassinated in Gaza City.
+Sheikh Ahmed Yassin – who used a wheelchair due to being quadriplegic since his adolescence – was returning from performing the Fajr prayer, and his companions were also killed immediately.
 His assassination caused a state of anger and Palestinian factions vowed revenge, with Hamas saying that Israeli prime minister Ariel Sharon "opened the gates of hell."
 Shortly after the attack, Abdel Aziz al-Rantisi took over the leadership of the movement in the Gaza Strip.

 Yassin survived an earlier attempt on his life, on 6 September 2003.
 According to Israeli radio, Sharon personally supervised the 2004 attack on Yassin.

 Attack

 IDF helicopters launched multiple missiles with the specific aim of targeting Sheikh Yassin as he was coming back from morning prayers at the mosque near his residence in the Sabra neighborhood of Gaza.
 The assassination also killed nine Palestinian bystanders and caused injuries to 15 individuals, among them being two sons of Sheikh Yassin.
 The assassination occurred approximately one week following the 2004 Ashdod Port bombings.